samadritoooooooooooo/Sign-Language-Recognition-for-Video-Conferencing/README.md

-# SL Meet — Sign Language Recognition for Video Conferencing
+# SL  — Sign Language Recognition for Video Conferencing

 A real-time Sign Language (SL) recognition system built with MediaPipe, OpenCV, and LSTM neural networks.
-Designed to help deaf and hard-of-hearing individuals communicate effectively in video conferencing environments like Google Meet.
+Designed to help deaf and hard-of-hearing individuals communicate effectively in video conferencing environments like Google .

 ---

 ## Overview

-This system recognizes 6 SL gestures commonly used in meeting contexts and displays them as on-screen text in real time.
+This system recognizes 6 SL gestures commonly used in ing contexts and displays them as on-screen text in real time.
 A two-layer LSTM model trained on hand landmark sequences achieves **94.44% test accuracy**.

 | Gesture     | Meaning              |
 | ----------- | -------------------- |